aodhanlutetiae/dj/sheets.md

 <br />

-Try sorting the "Number of single use plastic bags issued" column to see what company charged for the biggest (or smallest) number of bags over the two years.
+Try sorting the 'Number of single-use plastic bags issued' column to see what company charged for the biggest (or smallest) number of bags over the two years.

 <br />